Engineering Works

 Railways have played a defining role in Scotland’s economic and social development for more than two centuries and parts of Lumo’s new London-Stirling route trace that history directly.

-As the bicentenary of the Monkland & Kirkintilloch Railway is marked in 2026, the new route reflects the same underlying purpose that shaped Scotland’s earliest railways: improving access, linking communities, and opening up new opportunities through better connections.
+In 1826, the Monkland & Kirkintilloch Railway opened in North Lanarkshire, becoming the starting point of Scotland’s modern railway era.
+Almost 200 years later, Lumo’s new service reflects the same underlying purpose that shaped Scotland’s earliest railways: improving access, linking communities, and opening up new opportunities.

 Lumo staff in front of Ross fountain